dashort/ride/RIDERS_LOADING_FIX_SUMMARY.md

 The enhanced logging will help identify future issues:
 - All major operations are now logged with emojis for easy identification
 - Error states provide specific error messages
-- Debug functions can be run anytime for diagnostics

 ## Next Steps

 1. **Deploy Changes**: Upload the updated `Code.gs` and `riders.html` files
 2. **Test Thoroughly**: Test with different user accounts and roles
 3. **Monitor Logs**: Watch for any new error patterns
-4. **User Training**: Inform users about the new debug/fix buttons

 ## Additional Notes